 8. Make Fondue

-Don’t just settle on the same old Netflix show every night (Making a Murderer or Arrested Development can wait a night!).
+Don’t just settle on the same old Netflix show every night.
 Switch it up by planning a special movie marathon.
 Watch as many movies as you can get through of your favorite franchise like Harry Potter or Star Wars, or pick a genre the two of you love (’80s teen movies or historical dramas are both classic choices).
 Pop the popcorn, put your phones away, and snuggle up for your own movie marathon.
 Who needs to go to the theater!?

 10. Create a “Theme Night”